Vermont response to federal actions: What is already happening and what else is needed?

 • Focus primarily on taxes, spending, or the debt limit.
 Any nonbudgetary policy changes in a section must be secondary to the budgetary impact.
 For instance, if Congress wants to spend $100 billion on electric vehicle charging infrastructure, the bill can detail how money will be spent and managed, but it typically cannot require workers who install the equipment to earn a certain wage or to be unionized.

-• Fall outside of the jurisdiction of the committee that drafts it.
+• Fall under of the jurisdiction of the committee that drafts it.
 So the housing committee can draft language to provide grants to construct affordable housing.
 But it cannot include housing tax credits because taxes are the ambit of the finance committee.

 And no part may affect Social Security.